modernish/modernish/README.md

   whitespace-separated field appears at the end of the expansion result instead of the start if IFS contains both whitespace and non-whitespace characters.
 (Found in AT&T ksh93 Version M 1993-12-28 p)
-* *`BUG_KSHSUBVAR`*: ksh93: output redirection within a command substitution
-  resets the special `${.sh.subshell}` variable to zero.
-Since ksh93 does non-background subshells without forking a new process, that leaves us without a way to determine whether we're in one.
-Workaround: make use of BUG_FNSUBSH.
-If unsetting a dummy function that was set in the main shell silently fails, you know you're in a subshell (except for background jobs).
 * *`BUG_KUNSETIFS`*: ksh93: Can't unset `IFS` under very specific
   circumstances. `unset -v IFS` is a known POSIX shell idiom to activate default field splitting.
 With this bug, the `unset` builtin silently fails